Skip to main content

 Weakness (CWE) Detection

-Agentic validation can also identify the class of weakness described in a security report, using the Common Weakness Enumeration (CWE) framework.
+The class of weakness described in a security report is identified using the Common Weakness Enumeration (CWE) framework.

 Detecting the relevant CWE helps reviewers and customers understand: